arawseekers/blog/content/posts/fbless.md

 weight: 10
 series:
 - Hugo 101
-tags:
+tags: ["Social Media"]
-- Social Media
-- i&o
 ---
+{{< figure src="/images/facebook.jpeg" alt="A laptop showing a photo of cat in a Facebook group" position="center" style="border-radius: 8px; max-width:100%;height:auto;" caption="Another excuse to binge on social media" captionPosition="center" captionStyle="color: 297298;" >}}

 ## Use of FB in daily lives

 Since it's free to sign up and use its services, Facebook has been popular for many Filipinos from all walks of life.
 Here they get updates from friends and non-friends, from relatives,  from celebrities, and even from the news.
 It has become its own social news aggregate.
 Users provide the data, such as date of birth, school last attended, the things they like or don't like, etc.; and these data are then fed to the platform's algorithm that's being tweaked to better serve you, i.e, show you things you might appreciate.

 As far as we know, the telecom providers here in the Philippines provide free data to FB users.
-This is useful, especially with the Messenger, in which one can send and receive virtually unlimited number of messages to and from their friends and peers, without having to worry about data charges.
+This is useful, especially with the Messenger, in which one can send and receive virtually unlimited number of messages to and from their friends and family, without having to worry about data charges.
 There are limitations, of course, when using only free data.
 For example, photos and videos are not outright available.
 Still, Facebook, and its other services, Instagram and WhatsApp, seems to be the practical choice when connecting to people with smartphones nowadays.

 ## Why Quit FB

-After the praise, after listing the practical uses of FB, why then do we recommend on quitting the platform altogether?
+Knowing the practical uses of FB, why then do we recommend on quitting the platform altogether?

 Because when it mishandled [some 87 million personally identifiable information](https://www.reuters.com/article/us-facebook-privacy-idUSKCN1HB2CM), we should now suspect that it's not the best platform out there to trust our data with.
-Also, [Facebook has been acting up](https://www.techrepublic.com/article/facebook-data-privacy-scandal-a-cheat-sheet/), not a company we like to support.
+Also, [Facebook has been acting up](https://www.techrepublic.com/article/facebook-data-privacy-scandal-a-cheat-sheet/), not a behavior of a company we like to support.

-There's also a more important notion that quitting FB predicates, and that is quitting social media altogether.
+There's also a more important notion that quitting FB predicates, and that is quitting Social Media completely.
 While there are many social networking sites, FB and its subsidiaries hold the most clout, Twitter following closely behind, at least outside China.

 Social media has become the gateway to promote the lifestyles we can't afford.
 We actively engage in it for fear of missing out.
-Until we realize that our time is the most distant concept from Free, we will continue expressing ourselves in them hoping for validation from people we're unlikely to meet.
+Until we realize that use of our Time is the most distant concept from Free, we will continue expressing ourselves in platforms like Facebook, expecting validation from people.

 ### The Process

-There are many tutorials out there that detail the exact way of deactivating and permanently deleting your FB account, but we like the [WikiHow](https://www.techrepublic.com/article/facebook-data-privacy-scandal-a-cheat-sheet/) the best.
+There are many tutorials out there that detail the exact way of deactivating and permanently deleting your FB account, but we like the [WikiHow](https://www.wikihow.com/Quit-Facebook) the best.

 Once deactivated, you still need to wait for 30 days of "probation" period before FB would finally take down your profile from the platform.
 The "probation" period is mostly to test if you really want to quit.
 We don't know for sure, however, if they would keep records of your data even after "taking them down".
 Knowing FB, though, it's best assumed that they would.
 During the wait, be sure to resist the urge to log back in, as this would only reactivate your account, and reset the 30-day count.